 Our group collected 374 books to KEOF. :) I love how everyone had books to give away, and some of them were even brand new.

 Come Outreach Day, I was kind of a nervous wreck because like I said, it was my first time to organize something like this.
 I am used to organizing events that had only members of the club involved, and it’s easier because I already know the people.
 But for this event, we had more people with us, and people I don’t know and …well, I was just a nervous wreck.

 But I did say our book club friends are awesome, right?
 I think we did a great job on that day.
 Everyone did their part beautifully, and we all had fun singing (an actual song number!), playing games (lots of them!), and talking books with the kids.
 I’ll let the pictures speak for themselves:

 I always have fun with my book club friends, but I had more fun that day because we got to talk to teens about our passion: reading.
 There was a time when we were discussing about the books that we love with the kids when some of them took the books and actually started reading it there.
 Some of them even wanted to borrow the books immediately, but they have to wait because they still need to put library cards on the books. :)

 Needless to say, I was terribly exhausted after the event, but it was such a fulfilling one.
 It was a wonderful way to celebrate our club’s anniversary, and I look forward to doing that again!

-You can read some of the comments of the other members here. :) I can’t help but smile when I was collecting photos for this post, because I remembered all the fun we had that afternoon.2 I have already said my thanks there, but let me say it one more time here, even if it is late (because I believe you can never really say it enough): THANK YOU to everyone who made this event successful. :) Happy, happy, happy 3, TFG! :)
+You can read some of the comments of the other members here. :) I can’t help but smile when I was collecting photos for this post, because I remembered all the fun we had that afternoon. ((Plus the comments on the photos are just as funny, heh.))
+I have already said my thanks there, but let me say it one more time here, even if it is late (because I believe you can never really say it enough): THANK YOU to everyone who made this event successful. :) Happy, happy, happy 3, TFG! :)

 * Photo credit: Louize and Aaron (who took pictures using my camera)